Injection Molding Process

 The production rate of injection molding is the Cycle Time multiplied by the number of mold cavities in the tool.
 Typically for prototype and low volume production a tool will have only a single cavity and little to no automation.
 Full production molds for extremely high volume applications like caps and closures may have dozens of cavities and full automation with extremely short cycle times and very high productivities.
 These factors make injection molding extremely cost effective once the initial tooling has been completed and process has been stabilized.

-Design Characteristics of Plastic Injection Molded Parts:
+Design Characteristics of Plastic Parts for the Injection Molding Process

 Custom components for the molding process should be designed and engineered by an experienced industrial designer or engineer.
 Producing a dimensionally accurate and stable part requires many factors to be considered.
 Failure to follow the design guidelines for injection molding can end up with undesirable results.